djalbat/tigger/README.md

 }
 ```

+We now walk through a simple use case of committing two files to a repository, the kind of operation that the above handler admits.

+1. Get the SHA of the latest commit to the repository.
+Eventually this will be used when the commit in question is ready to go.
+If it has become outdated by then then the commit will fail.
+The GitHub endpoint in question is `/git/refs/heads/master`.
+2. Get a base tree SHA.
+This base tree is the structure to which the files in the commit will be added.
+The corresponding GitHub endpoint is `/git/commits`.

 It is likely that there will be some interaction with a database as well as with the GitHub API in the course of any handler's execution and therefore it might be worth looking at the [Murmuration](https://github.com/djalbat/murmuration) package.
 In fact the example handlers and operations were originally based on functions written to work with this package.

 ## Contact